garethtdavies/docker-masterclass/README.md

 ### 9. Bind Mounts and Volumes

-As we've discussed previously, when an image is run and becomes a container instance it uses the image's layers as the base filing system for that container.
+As we've discussed previously, when an image is run and becomes a container instance it uses the image's layers as the base file system for that container.
 Whenever a container makes changes to the file system, a new layer is created for that specific container instance with the relevant changes.

-Because of this, any changes that the container makes to the filing system is only persistent for the life of that particular instance.
+Because of this, any changes that the container makes to the file system is only persistent for the life of that particular instance.
 Other instances will use different layers, and none of these changes will occur in the image.